 Love this recipe?
 I’d appreciate it if you could scroll down and add a *5 star rating* to help others know they’ll love it as well!

 Disclosure: This post originally contained a giveaway.
 Simply Organic and Stonyfield provided the items for giveaway and also provided me with an identical herb and spice gift pack and yogurt coupons for my own use.
 All opinions are my own.

 This post was originally published in December 2013.
-It was revised and republished in February 2021.
+It was revised and republished in November 2022.